Information about the American Library Association’s public awareness campaigns

-The award invites library users nationwide to recognize the accomplishments of the exceptional public, school, college, community or university librarians.
-Up to 10 librarians will be selected.
-Each will receive a $5,000 cash award, a plaque and a travel stipend to attend the awards ceremony and reception in New York City, hosted by The New York Times.
-Learn more at http://ilovelibraries.org/ilovemylibrarian.
+The I Love My Librarian Award invites library users nationwide to recognize the accomplishments of the exceptional public, school, college, community or university librarians.
+Up to 10 librarians are selected.
+Each receives a $5,000 cash award, a plaque and a travel stipend to attend the awards ceremony and reception in New York City, hosted by Carnegie Corporation of New York.

 50 E. Huron Street

 Chicago, Illinois 60611